 ScootPad Glossary of Terms

-Adaptive Placement (Diagnostic) Test/Mode: Series of questions designed to perform a comprehensive assessment of students' knowledge; our adaptive placement will start assessing each independent concept before moving on to dependent concepts across the entire learning path.
-This generates an accurate Student Learning DNA profile which helps deliver personalized practice and scaffolding for the student.
-The length (number of questions) and concepts covered will vary student to student based on their performance as they work through the placement mode.
+Adaptive Placement Mode: Series of questions designed to comprehensively assess students' knowledge; our adaptive placement will start assessing each independent concept before moving on to dependent concepts across the entire learning path.
+This generates an accurate Student Learning DNA profile, which helps deliver personalized practice and scaffolding for the student.
+The length (number of questions) and concepts covered will vary from student to student based on their performance as they work through the placement mode.

 Adaptive Practice: Meeting each student exactly where they are with the right level of practice, instruction, scaffolding and assessment to ensure mastery in every concept once the student completes their diagnostic/placement for the assigned learning path